-Most qualified plumbers would complete this job within 1 hour so you should allow yourself 2 hours; however, this will always depend on where the outside tap is going and the location of the mains water supply.
+Most qualified plumbers would complete this job within 1 hour, so you should allow yourself 2 hours; however, this will always depend on where the outside tap is going and the location of the main water supply.

 How Much Does It Cost To Install An Outside Tap?

-The cost for replacing an outside tap should be between £130 and £180 for a fresh installation this price includes all labour and materials; this is dependent on whether the tap is being fitted on the outside wall, where the kitchen sink is directly on the other side
+The cost for replacing an outside tap should be between £130 and £180 for a fresh installation.
+This price includes all labour and materials; this depends on whether the tap is fitted on the outside wall, where the kitchen sink is directly on the other side.

 Outside tap repairs or replacements, the price will be much lower, and therefore the price will be between £65 and £130, this is because of most plumbers on average throughout the UK will charge between £65 and £130 per hour.

-Installing an outside tap yourself would ultimately be the cheaper option as the price will be between £30 and £50, this does depend if you have a drill and the other tools you will need to do the job.
+Installing an outside tap yourself would ultimately be the cheaper option as the price will be between £30 and £50, depending on whether you have a drill and the other tools you will need to do the job.

-When looking to install a new garden tap, you will need to make sure you carry out the work due to the water regulations.
-The water regulations stipulate that you must have a non-return valve such as a double check valve installed to an outside tap to prevent backflow of water which could contaminate the water mains.
+When installing a new garden tap, you must ensure you carry out the work due to the water regulations.
+The water regulations stipulate that you must have a non-return valve, such as a double check valve, installed to an outside tap to prevent backflow of water, which could contaminate the water mains.

-Most outside taps come with a double check valve built with the tap nowadays, so you don’t have to worry about installing a separate non-return valve
+Most outside taps nowadays come with a double-check valve built with the tap, so you don’t have to worry about installing a separate non-return valve.

-I have put together a list of tools and materials for you so you can cost out the job for yourself to see if you can install an outside tap yourself or if it would be cheaper to call in a professional plumber.
+I have compiled a list of tools and materials for you so you can cost out the job for yourself to see if you can install an outside tap yourself or if it would be cheaper to call a professional plumber.